Kaleido-subs/style-guide/docs/dialogue_styling.md

 such as text.

-In certain scenes or for certain types of shows, there is a bit more leeway in being "fun" with dialogue position.
+In certain scenes or for certain types of shows, there is a bit more leeway in being "fun" with dialogue positioning.
 However,
 this should be used sparingly, and be avoided in important scenes